 Less than half of Oregonians approve of how wildfires are being managed, either by individual landowners or the government.
 However, approval numbers for private land management are higher than those of the state or federal government.

 Of those polled, just 46% of Oregonians say they believe private landowners are managing their land well to prevent wildfires (Q2A).
 When asked how well the state is managing state-owned lands to prevent wildfires, the approval rating drops to 39% (Q2B).
-The lowest approval rating among Oregonians is at 31% when asked about the federal government’s effectiveness in managing federally owned lands to prevent wildfires (Q2C).
+The lowest approval rating among Oregonians was 31% when asked about the federal government’s effectiveness in managing federally-owned lands to prevent wildfires (Q2C).

 “Timber companies do not want to log weak, sick, damaged trees in dense forest.
 Timber companies do not want to log trees killed by fire.
 They want access to log the large, old healthy trees that survived fire and density.
 There is no profit for them in small, destroyed trees.
 A trees ability to survive (or come back) from a fire is greatly underestimated in the logging debate.”Man, age 65-74, Multnomah County, White and Other race or ethnicity